A hub for all things Suda51 related that aren’t covered in their own subsection.

 Tsukikage no Tokio

-An anime short written by Suda51 for the Japan Animator Expo in which Tokio, a young boy assigned to the Moon, must protect the Earth from alien invaders with his mech.
+An animated short written by Suda51 and directed by Takanobu Mizuno of Kamikaze Douga for the Japan Animator Expo, a series of weekly anime shorts promoted by Hideaki Anno’s Studio Khara.
+Tokio, a young pilot assigned to the moon, must protect Earth from alien invaders with his mech.

 Makkana Onnanoko